simonw/llm-mistral/README.md

 ```
 <paste key here>
 ```
-You can now access the three Mistral hosted models: `mistral-tiny`, `mistral-small` and `mistral-medium`.
+You can now access the Mistral hosted models.
+Run `llm models` for a list.

 To run a prompt through `mistral-tiny`: